hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 -   LVM LV swap
     -   use as: swap area
     -   done setting up partition
--   Now you select \'Finished partitioning and write changes to disk\'.
+-   Now you select 'Finished partitioning and write changes to disk'.